 Confidential inquiries are welcomed, and nominations are

-Application packet must include: a) A letter of application that
+- Application packet must include: a) A letter of interest that

 addresses the responsibilities and qualifications of the position,

 b) Current résumé, and c) At least four references with full

 contact information including e-mails (References will not be

 will be accepted until the position is filled.
 Additional

 information will be requested upon receipt of application.